Value of Sugar to the Canadian Economy

 Food processing is the second largest manufacturing industry in Ontario.
 The combination of high-quality local food ingredients (including sugar), a skilled and educated workforce, low business costs, central location, world class research facilities and an excellent transportation system give Ontario an advantage over competing jurisdictions.

-Ontario is North America's second largest centre for food and beverage processing and about 3,000 companies located in Ontario employ approximately 114,000 Canadians.
-Ontario's food processing sector contributes $42 billion to the economy and employs over 84,000 people.
-(Ontario Ministry of Agriculture, Food and Rural Affairs).
+Ontario is North America's third largest centre for food and beverage processing and about 3,000 companies located in Ontario employ close to 105,000 Canadians.
+Ontario's food processing sector contributes $59.5 billion to the economy (Ontario Ministry of Agriculture, Food and Rural Affairs).

-Ontario has attracted substantial investment in major sugar-using food processing sectors including confectionery and baking sectors, which represent $12.3 billion in sales (2018) and account for almost 30% of total food manufacturing in the province.
-The confectionery and baking sectors are most significant, and together account for 21% of Ontario's food processing market.
-Since 2000, several major food companies have added new investments in Ontario, related in part to low sugar costs relative to US locations (See also: Invest in Ontario's Food and Beverage Industry and Invest in Ontario).
+Ontario has attracted substantial investment in major sugar-using food processing sectors, which represent $16.5 billion in sales (2022) and account for almost 30% of total food manufacturing in the province.
+The confectionery and baking sectors are most significant, and together account for 23% of Ontario's food processing market.
+Major food companies as well as small and medium enterprises continue to add new investments in Ontario, related in part to low sugar costs relative to US locations.
+Ontario is home to major sugar-using food and beverage processing establishments, including companies such as Coca Cola, Nestle, PepsiCo, Kellogg's, Unilever, Kraft Heinz, Ferrero, Maple Leaf Foods, Dare Foods, and Weston Foods (See also: Invest in Ontario's Food and Beverage Industry and Invest in Ontario).

 Quebec